pspiagicw/blog/content/posts/how-i-started-loving-nixos/index.md

 ## Per project

-One awesome feature I would use day and night is including a `flake.nix` in every project folder.
+One awesome feature that changed my workflow is including a `flake.nix` in every project folder.
-This along with `direnv` allows storing a environment with all packages needed seaparately.
+This along with `direnv` allows starting a environment with all packages isolated.

 Imagine a `virtual environment` of everything you need, the compiler, the debugger, formatter etc.
 That's what using this feature looks like.